Can you tell us a little bit about yourself?

 The cloud people, the Cirrans, actually came fairly directly out of SW City from a race of cloud beings I had invented called Nimbusians.
 And those were based on a Nintendo character named Mallow.
 One of my friends from SW City also invented a counterpart race called the Submins who were very physically similar to Nimbusians.
 I toyed with using them, but eventually I ended up creating an entirely new race of volcanic beings and named them the Fyros, and they fit right in with the story I wanted to tell.

 And I justified using the fantasy characters by saying that the Cirrans the Fyros are both made out of the four basic greek elements of earth, air, fire, and water.
-The Cirrans are made out of air and water and the Fyros are made out of earth and fire
+The Cirrans are made out of air and water and the Fyros are made out of earth and fire.

 I would certainly like to.
 I left the door open for more adventures, so hopefully it won't be too long before I can write another.